UBCO-COSC-499-Summer-2023/project-3-a-automating-database-question-generation-automating-db-q-gen-marking-team-a/README.md

 Technical Lead:     Skyler Alderson
 Integration Lead:   Andrei Zipis

-# Docker Documentation for PrairieLearn and AutoER
+# Docker Documentation for PrairieLearn

 1. Install docker, docker-compose, and docker-desktop(optional)

-2. git clone the prairielearn repo, and the AutoER Repo.
+2. git clone this repository: `https://github.com/UBCO-COSC-499-Summer-2023/project-3-a-automating-database-question-generation-automating-db-q-gen-marking-team-a.git`

-3. Make Sure that in the Docker-compose.yml file in the AutoER database the Image line states `prairielearn/prairielearn:latest`, instead of `prairielearn/prairielearn:local` or build the docker image from the prairielearn repo. test to make sure you have the docker image by running `docker images`
+3. In your terminal, navigate to cloned directory.

-4. inside the AutoER repo, run `docker-compose create` then `docker-compose start`
+4. In your terminal run `docker-compose up`

-5. to check if the docker container is running, run `docker-compose ps`. if the response is empty, run `docker-compose ps -a`, and it will show the status of the closed docker container.
+5. To check if the docker container is running, run `docker-compose ps`. if the response is empty, run `docker-compose ps -a`, and it will show the status of the closed docker container.

+# Creating the relaxAPI container

+1. Visit repository found at `https://github.com/azipis/RelaXQueryAPI`

+2. Follow directions found at that repository.

 ### Issues With PrairieLearn pertaining to AutoER